 Changes in Tax Law

 One of the most common sources of withholding confusion stems from tax law changes.
 Each year, the IRS introduces new credits and deductions, and phases out or eliminates old credits and deductions.
 When this happens, you may experience changes in your tax refunds or amounts owed when you file your return.
-For example, several years ago, the IRS offered the “Making Work Pay” tax credit.
-With this credit, most taxpayers received a credit of $400 to $800.
-This decreased the amount owed, or boosted or created a refund.
-These special credits create a false sense of security for taxpayers, and folks often forget they are temporary.
+For example the Tax Cuts and Jobs Act of 2017 repealed the personal exemption for 2018 and future tax years; the exemption was valued at $4,050 for a taxpayer as well as the taxpayer’s spouse and dependents.
+Special credits and exemptions create a false sense of security for taxpayers, and folks can forget they may be temporary or be repealed.

 IRS Withholding Calculator